SEB-BH/django-react-crm/README.md

 In this code-along, students build a small customer relationship management application for a premium goods business.
 The application tracks contacts, possible sales, follow-up dates, and customer interactions.

 Students are assumed to have completed a MERN application before beginning this module.
-No knowledge of Cat Collector or Django templates is required.
-Each Django concept is introduced by comparing it with a responsibility students have already seen in Express, Mongoose, PostgreSQL, or React.

 The required MVP deliberately focuses on one useful workflow: